desktop computer with Claim MD website on the screen

 Add Providers

-Like I mentioned before, whether you bill using your type 1 or type 2 NPI depends on how your contract is set up.
+As mentioned before, whether you bill using a type 1 or type 2 NPI depends on how your contract is set up.
 If you have some group contacts and some individual contracts, you should create a Provider record for both billing NPIs.

 After you have created and saved this record, click on Manage Enrollments.